ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - So we want a large testing set because large $n_{test}\rarr$ tight confidence interval
     - On the other hand, we want to learn the classifier as accurately as possible
       - Large training set: large $n_{train}\rarr$ better estimates
-    - Unfortunately, we only have so many data isntances, training and testing data cannot overlap:
+    - Unfortunately, we only have so many data instances, training and testing data cannot overlap:
       $$n_{train}+n_{test}=n_{total}$$
         - $n_{total}$ is a constant, a fixed number, a exhaustible resource
   - Solution: cross-validation